bobvandevijver/MHI2Zigbee-nRF52840/README.md

 ## Build & Run

+1. Make sure to set the correct serial port in `.vscode/launch.json`.
+This is a `COM<number>`, you can see which ports are known by running `mode` in a command prompt.
+1. Make sure to put the nRF in bootloader mode first by pressing the reset button twice.
+The led will blink continuously and it should also register itself as a USB storage device with Windows.
-In Visual Studio code, simply press `Ctrl + F5` to build the project and upload it to the board.
-Make sure to set the correct serial port in `.vscode/launch.json` though.
+1. In Visual Studio code, press `Ctrl + F5` to build the project and upload it to the board.